Faculty of Economics and Administrative Sciences

 This course has been prepared to significantly improve students' oral and written communication skills in technical areas and report presentation.
 At the end of the course, students will have learned how to give advice in formal and informal ways, the use of indefinite pronouns, expressing past habits, expressing a request in a formal way, the difference in usage of noun verbs, passive sentence structure and usage.

-MAN-203 Accounting Principles
+MAN-203 Principles of Accounting

-This course focuses on how companies prepare financial statements within the accounting process, teaches accounting for transactions, especially for current and non-current assets, and enables students to apply the accounting rules and principles required to obtain financial statements as it is done in practice.
+This course focuses on how companies prepare financial statements within the accounting process, teaches accounting for transactions, especially for current and non-current assets, and enables students to apply the accounting rules and principles required to obtain financial statements as is done in practice.
 Students are encouraged to make an overall assessment after the preparation of financial statements.

 OSD-203 Sociology of Family